 Homeschool moms can be pretty hard on themselves.
 I can’t even count how many times in the past few months I’ve interacted with people who are doing their absolute best when it comes to educating their children but feel like they’re failing them miserably.

 There are a variety of reasons why they feel this way, but, by far, the biggest culprit seems to be their curriculum.
+(For more on this subject, watch this video.)

 Why?
 Continue reading “10 Ways Teacher’s Manuals Can Sabotage a Simple Homeschool”